tywalch/electrodb/README.md

 `value` | `value(rent, maxRent)` | `:rent1`

 ### Multiple Where Clauses
 It is possible to include chain multiple where clauses.
-The resulting FilterExpressions (or ConditionExpressions) are concatinated with an implicit `AND` operator.
+The resulting FilterExpressions (or ConditionExpressions) are concatenated with an implicit `AND` operator.

 ```javascript
 let MallStores = new Entity(model, {table: "StoreDirectory"});